NetickNetworking/NetickDocumentation/articles/remote-procedure-calls-rpcs.md

 * `Proxies` — All peers except the Owner and Input Source.
 * `Everyone` — All connected peers, including the server.

+> [!WARNING]
+> When the target is set to Everyone, the RPC will ignore the caller by default.
+If you want the method to execute on the caller's machine as well as the remote peers, you must set localInvoke: true.

 ## Targeted RPCs

 To send an RPC to a specific peer (e.g., a single player), include a parameter of type `NetworkPlayerId` decorated with the `[RpcTarget]` attribute.
 For instance: